 Louisa’s seal as Queen is a good example of heraldic ranking.
 First of all, we have to remember that seals are carved or engraved in a reverse image.
 Otherwise they would be no use as a seal.
-In the final image, on the seal imprint, the right-hand side is called sinister and the left-hand side is called dexter.
+In the final image, on the seal imprint, the right-hand side is called dexter and the left-hand side is called sinister.
 A position in sinister is considered to be lower in rank.
 Louisa's seal therefore shows her family coat of arms, Nassau, which subordinated the Swedish-Norwegian coat of arms, which also has two royal crowns to denote that it is a dual monarchy.

 Queen Victoria’s two seals are examples of how a seal changed, depending on the owner’s status.
 As Crown Princess, she used a seal with the coat of arms of the House of Baden, a red crossbar on gold.